skjolber/sesseltjonna-csv/README.md

 # History

  - 1.0.13: Improve support for carriage return, minor adjustments.
+Improve test coverage.
  - 1.0.12: Add column-mapping wrapper for traditional CSV parser
  - 1.0.11: Fix parsing of Double when using intermediate processor
  - 1.0.10: Relax exceptions a bit